 If your home siding is wood and you painted it a dark color, it will likely show blemishes more than a lighter color siding will show.
 You’ll need to keep an eye out for any flaking or blistering because dark colors expand and contract more than lighter colors, causing blemishes that need to be repaired promptly so they don’t blossom into bigger problems like moisture intrusion.

 Your dark-colored siding may need more maintenance than light siding, depending on how much sunlight your home gets and how well it’s shaded by trees (or not).
-But again, if you have Hardie siding on your home, it’s actually warrantied for 15 years against chipping, flaking and peeling.
-So if you want a dark-colored home, and you don’t want any extra maintenance, it pays to go with Hardie Board.
+But again, if you have Hardie siding on your home, it’s actually warrantied for 15 years against chipping, flaking, and peeling.
+So if you want a dark-colored home, and you don’t want any extra maintenance, it pays to go with James Hardie.

 Does Dark Siding Make a Home Look Smaller?

 If you’re worried about your home looking smaller, simply apply the dark color to your property’s lower portion, and use a lighter hue on the top.
 Dark colors suggest stability, style, and performance.